-- 1. Informs sponsors of ABC awards of the names of the recipients of those awards. - 2.
+- 1. Informs award sponsors of the names of the recipients of the awards. - 2.
 Maintains a current copy of the Bylaws and Operational Guidelines, incorporating any changes approved by the membership of the Board, respectively. - 3.
-Compiles and distributes materials for the annual meeting to current and incoming Board members about 30 days before the meeting. - 4.
+Compiles and distributes materials for the annual meeting to current and incoming Board members within 30 days of the meeting. - 4.
 Notifies the Nominating Committee of any resignations of officers or Board members. - 5.
 Provides a compilation report of the Association's financial status to the Executive Committee and to the Board of Directors at the annual meeting (Bylaw 2.4.2). - 6.
 Works with the Executive Committee to propose sites for the annual meeting for Board approval; identifies suitable hotel locations for the selected sites. - 7.
 Serves as the General Chair of the annual conference (see 060-001). - 8.
 Works with Regional Vice Presidents to arrange the times and places for regional meetings (Bylaw 3.2.2). - 9.
 Maintains the archives of the organization.